Hull and East Yorkshire Hospitals NHS Trust (Website)

 The St. Stephen’s regeneration project was completed in 2009 and has provided Hull with a state of the art transport interchange integrating rail and bus services, a new shopping centre, cinema and a new home for the acclaimed Hull Truck Theatre.

-Hull boasts two Super league Teams; Hull KR and Hull FC and one Premier League football team; Hull City A.F.C, nicknamed the Tigers.
+Hull boasts two Super league Teams; Hull KR and Hull FC and one Championship football team; Hull City A.F.C, nicknamed the Tigers.
 Hull KR play at the KC Lightstream Stadium.
 Hull FC and Hull City A.F.C play at the magnificent MKM Stadium.

 For a great night out, try Hull’s old town or Princes Avenue / Newland Avenue for pavement cafes, bars and restaurants providing a cosmopolitan atmosphere day and night, both less than a mile away from the Infirmary.
 Music venues are plentiful and vary in size from the new Bonus arena to the world class Adelphi Club where a lot of famous names started their career.